SaiTeja-002/PyPaint/README.md

 - Clearing the canvas.
 - Light and dark themes.
 - Various colors and thickness.
+- Undo/Redo upto one stage.
-- Save the drawing into any desired file format.
+- Save the drawing in any desired file format to a folder called "Gallery" in the main folder.

 The following features will be implemented in the upcoming versions:
-- Undo/Redo.
 - Drawing various shapes.
 - Scrollbar to extend the canvas.
-- A dialog box to enter the file name while saving rather than the console input.
 - Gallery of saved paintings.
 - Doodling on an existing image rather than a plain canvas.